paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-145-cataloging-and-standardization.md

 (3) make efficient use of the services and facilities for inspecting, testing, and accepting such items.

-**(d)** The Secretary shall coordinate with the Administrator of General Services to enable the use of commercial identifiers for commercial items within the Federal cataloging system.
+**(d)** The Secretary shall coordinate with the Administrator of General Services to enable the use of commercial identifiers for commercial products (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)) within the Federal cataloging system.

 ### Statutory Notes

-#### Amendment of Subsection (d)
-Pub.
-L. 115–232, div.
-A, title VIII, § 836(e)(9), (h), Aug.
-13, 2018, 132 Stat.
-1870, 1874, provided that, effective Jan.
-1, 2020, subject to a savings provision, subsection (d) of this section is amended by striking “commercial items” and inserting “commercial products (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim))”.
-See 2018 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |